LLM-as-a-qualitative-judge: automating error analysis in natural language generation: Abstract

 \section{Abstract}

 Prompting large language models (LLMs) to evaluate generated text, known as \textit{LLM-as-a-judge}, has become a standard evaluation approach in natural language generation (NLG), but is primarily used as a \textit{quantitative} tool, i.e. with numerical scores as main outputs.
 In this work, we propose \textit{LLM-as-a-qualitative-judge}, an LLM-based evaluation approach with the main output being a \textit{structured report} of \textit{common issue types} in the NLG system outputs.
 Our approach is targeted at providing developers with meaningful insights on what improvements can be done to a given NLG system and consists of two main steps, namely open-ended per-instance issue analysis and clustering of the discovered issues using an intuitive cumulative algorithm.
 We also introduce a strategy for evaluating the proposed approach, coupled with $\sim$300 annotations of issues in instances from 12 NLG datasets.
-Our results show that \textit{LLM-as-a-qualitative-judge} correctly recognizes instance-specific issues in 2/3 cases and is capable of producing error type reports resembling the reports composed by human annotators.
+Our results show that instance-specific issues output by \textit{LLM-as-a-qualitative-judge} match those annotated by humans in 2/3 cases, and that LLM-as-a-qualitative-judge is capable of producing error type reports resembling the reports composed by human annotators.
+We also demonstrate in a case study how the use of LLM-as-a-qualitative-judge can substantially improve NLG systems performance.
 Our code and data are publicly available\footnote{Code \& data: \url{https://github.com/tunde-ajayi/llm-as-a-qualitative-judge}}.